-The investigation included the defendant's personal history, his or her version of the incident, an Ohio Offender Risk Assessment (for court use only), the police report, a criminal record check, and recommendation for disposition.
+In 2014, the Probation Department completed over twenty (20) Pre-sentence Investigation (PSI).
+A pre-sentence investigation (PSI) is conducted pursuant Ohio Revised Code 2951 and a court order.
+A PSI consists of the defendant being interviewed by a Probation Officer, investigation into the defendant's personal and criminal history, the defendant's version of the incident, the police incident report and an Ohio Offender Risk Assessment.
 The PSI may also include collateral interviews with all appropriate parties, the defendant's family members, the arresting police officer, and the victim.